 Automotive applications place high demands on printing inks.
-They must be resistant to extreme climatic conditions, highly opaque, resist sweat, abrasion, and cleaning products, and adhere well to polycarbonate.
+They must resist extreme climatic conditions, be highly opaque, resist sweat, abrasion, and cleaning products, and adhere well to polycarbonate.

-High-performance UV LED inks are among the most preferred choices for printing on automotive interiors, including dash panels, formed metal, and thermoset applications.
+High-performance curable inks are among the preferred choices for printing on automotive interiors, including dash panels, formed metal, and thermoset applications.
 The other benefit of UV printing is its fast curing or drying capabilities.
 UV printers use inks that can dry quickly through a photomechanical method in the shortest time.
-UV LED printing is also environmentally friendly due to its lack of VOCs (volatile organic compounds), helping to achieve sustainability goals.
+UV LED printing is also environmentally friendly due to its lack of VOCs (volatile organic compounds), helping achieve sustainability goals.

 Options for Printing

 Pad printing of auto components, laser marking machines for traceability of auto parts, fully certified pad, and screen printing inks are some printing options for the automotive sector.

 In the automotive sector, reducing waste and customization is driving the interest in inkjet printing.
 Traditional spraying of car components is a wasteful process.
 If any savings can be made in production, manufacturers are very keen to make them.
 When manufacturers spray a component, 50 to 80% of the material is wasted.

 The precision nature of inkjet printing enables automotive and first-tier automotive suppliers to reduce waste and enhance their environmental credentials.
 Printing on components, from brake pads to number plates and dashboards to engine covers is improved through inkjet printing.
 Besides, the set-up costs for inkjet printing are low compared to other traditional types of printing.